 7. Are there any monetary advantages of becoming a primary care physician vs a specialist?

 Yes, specialists do earn more, but they also spend more time and money on education.
-I am not here to dissuade anyone from becoming a specialist – but, money should not be the reason you want to pursue a certain specialty.
+I am not here to dissuade anyone from becoming a specialist but money should not be the reason you want to pursue a certain specialty.
 While primary care physicians earn less money than specialists, they have less student debt and can start working after a total of 6 or 7 years in medical school and residency, which allows them to get involved in patient care sooner than specialists and pay off their debt (which will be smaller than a specialist’s).

 8. Is there a difference between the income of DO and MD physicians?